thecliguy/get_cipher_suites/README.md

 The resultant cipher suite list includes OpenSSL and IANA (Internet Assigned Numbers Authority) nomenclature.
-In order to achieve this the script has a dependency on the the official TLS Cipher Suites registry (a CSV file) which is maintained by the IANA.
-Consequently the first time you run the script, you'll be prompted to download the CSV file.
+In order to achieve this the script has a dependency on the the official TLS Cipher Suites registry which is maintained by the IANA.
+Consequently the first time you run the script, you'll be prompted to download the registry as a CSV file.

 USAGE
 -----